 Mount Marty University encourages students and employees to be responsible for their own security and assist with the security of others.
-Procedures for reporting criminal activity and other emergencies include but are not limited to calling the Yankton Police Department by dialing 9-911 from a Mount Marty telephone and Campus Safety by calling 9-661-9883 from a campus telephone.
+Procedures for reporting criminal activity and other emergencies include but are not limited to calling the Yankton Police Department by dialing 911 and Campus Safety by calling (605) 661-9883.
 Additional telephone numbers for reporting an incident can be found in the Yankton Telephone Directory and the Mount Marty University Directory.
 The seriousness of the situation and urgency of the response must be determined by the caller.
-The caller should not hesitate to request maximum and immediate help from public services (i.e. Yankton Police, Yankton Fire Department, Ambulance Service, etc.) by dialing 9-911.
-The caller should also inform a Residence Life Staff member, or a member of the Mount Marty Student Affairs Staff as soon as possible of any criminal activity.
-Mount Marty University will respond to the matter and may notify authorities and/or post notices near the campus post office in Roncalli Center regarding the occurrence of crime such as murder, rape, robbery, aggravated assault, burglary or motor vehicle theft.
+The caller should not hesitate to request maximum and immediate help from public services (i.e. Yankton Police, Yankton Fire Department, Ambulance Service, etc.) by dialing 911.
+The caller should also inform a Campus Safety and a Residence Life Staff member as soon as possible of any criminal activity.
+Mount Marty University will respond to the matter and may notify authorities and the campus community via the CAN emergency alert system regarding the occurrence of crime such as murder, rape, robbery, aggravated assault, burglary or motor vehicle theft.